MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Update-MgExternalConnection.md

     - `[Target <String>]`: The target of the error.
   - `[Status <String>]`: connectionOperationStatus

-QUOTA `<IMicrosoftGraphExternalConnectorsConnectionQuota>`: connectionQuota
+`QUOTA <IMicrosoftGraphExternalConnectorsConnectionQuota>`: connectionQuota
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ItemsRemaining <Int64?>]`: The minimum of two values, one representing the items remaining in the connection and the other remaining items at tenant-level.
-The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} - {number of items in the connection}, {tenant quota} - {number of items indexed in all connections}).
+The following equation represents the formula used to calculate the minimum number: min ({max capacity in the connection} – {number of items in the connection}, {tenant quota} – {number of items indexed in all connections}).
 If the connection is not monetized, such as in a preview connector or preview content experience, then this property is simply the number of remaining items in the connection.

-SCHEMA `<IMicrosoftGraphExternalConnectorsSchema1>`: schema
+`SCHEMA <IMicrosoftGraphExternalConnectorsSchema>`: schema
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[BaseType <String>]`: Must be set to microsoft.graph.externalItem.
 Required.
-  - `[Properties <IMicrosoftGraphExternalConnectorsProperty1[]>]`: The properties defined for the items in the connection.
+  - `[Properties <IMicrosoftGraphExternalConnectorsProperty[]>]`: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
     - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string might not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
     - `[IsExactMatchRequired <Boolean?>]`: Specifies if the property will be matched exactly for queries.
 Exact matching can only be set to true for non-searchable properties of type string or stringCollection.
 Optional.
     - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.